Individualized Treatment Allocation in Sequential Network Games: Introduction

 Focusing on a class of social network models in which interacting agents play sequential decision games (\citet{jackson2002evolution}; \citet{nakajima2007measuring}; \citet{mele2017structural}; and \citet{christakis2020empirical}), this paper develops a method to obtain optimal treatment assignment rules that maximize a social welfare criterion.
 We consider an individualized allocation of binary treatments over agents who are heterogeneous in terms of their own observable characteristics, their network configurations, and their neighbors' observable characteristics.
 Each agent chooses a binary outcome so as to maximize their own utility.
 This choice depends upon the agent's own characteristics and treatment as well as their neighbors' characteristics, treatments and choices.
 The sequential decisions of randomly ordered agents induce a unique stationary distribution of choices \citep{nakajima2007measuring,mele2017structural}.
-We specify the planner's welfare criterion to be the mean of the aggregate outcomes (i.e., the sum of the means of binary outcomes over all agents in the network) at the stationary state that is associated with a given treatment allocation.
+We specify the planner's welfare criterion to be the mean of the aggregate outcomes (i.e., the sum of the means of binary outcomes over all agents in the network) at the stationary distribution that is associated with a given treatment allocation.
 We aim to maximize the welfare evaluated at the stationary outcome distribution with respect to the individualized allocation of treatments.
+Consider, for example, targeted information provision in villages with the aim of increasing microfinance adoption, as discussed in \citet{banerjee2013diffusion}.
+By comparing the stationary distribution of adoption decisions among units after they receive treatments, we determine whom to target in the village to maximize the adoption rate subject to a capacity constraint.